-Just a few weeks ago, Disneyland Resort in Anaheim, California– home of Walt Disney’s original Magic Kingdom– finally made an official announcement regarding its upcoming highly-anticipated new area set to replace A Bug’s Land at Disney California Adventure theme park.
-While no official name has been announced, so far they’re calling it a “Super Hero-themed land.”
+Just a few weeks ago, Disneyland Resort in Anaheim, California– home of Walt Disney’s original Magic Kingdom– finally made an official announcement regarding its upcoming highly-anticipated new area set to replace A Bug’s Land at Disney California Adventure theme Park.
+While no official name has been announced so far, they’re calling it a “Super Hero-themed land.”
 And noticeably, they’re not using the word “Marvel.”

-A couple years ago I noticed a similar phenomenon across the esplanade at Disneyland: the park’s short-lived Super Hero HQ interactive museum did not feature “Marvel” in its name, despite housing meet-and-greets with Spider-Man, Captain America, and Thor.
+A couple of years ago, I noticed a similar phenomenon across the esplanade at Disneyland: the Park’s short-lived Super Hero HQ interactive museum did not feature “Marvel” in its name, despite housing meet-and-greets with Spider-Man, Captain America, and Thor.
 So why not “Marvel’s Super Hero HQ”?
 And why not “Marvel Land” at DCA?
 I know Walt Disney World is very limited in its usage of Marvel characters due to the existence of Marvel Superhero Island at Universal’s Islands of Adventure in Orlando, but what’s in a name for the unaffected Anaheim parks?

 WATCH SUPER HERO HQ TOUR AT DISNEYLAND: